$ 10 Million

 Sun Yang Net Worth: Sun Yang is a Chinese Olympic and world-record-holding competitive swimmer.
 In 2012, he became the first Chinese man to win an Olympic gold medal in swimming.
 Sun is the first male swimmer in history to earn Olympic and World Championship gold medals at every freestyle distance from 200 metres to 1500 metres.
 He has a networth of $10 Million

-Check out the below article to know the complete information regarding Sun Yang Networth 2018 in dollars, His Salary Per Year and Month, Salary, Houses, Cars, Brand Endorsements, and his other Investments details.
+Check out the below article to know the complete information regarding Sun Yang Networth, His Salary Per Year and Month, Salary, Houses, Cars, Brand Endorsements, and his other Investments details.
 Also Check, How Much is Cristiano Ronaldo and Neymar Net Worth.

 How much is Sun Yang Worth?